Never Sleep: Background

 In an interview with Complex, Nav stated that he began as a producer and engineer when composing the song, and that it was recorded two months before it was released.
 In that interview, he also revealed that he was so focused on mixing the album Demons Protected by Angels that he forgot to announce the song, until his assistant angrily reminded him.
 Nav teased the song on July 25, 2022, before releasing it on July 29.

 Composition

 The song finds the three rappers describing their increasing income and rich lifestyles, using "colorful" metaphors that highlight them.

 Music video

 The official music video was released on September 13, 2022, along with the music video of Nav and Don Toliver's song "One Time".
 Directed by Evan Larsen, it finds the three artists in a Las Vegas casino.
 While performing his portion, Travis Scott appears on the backs of pennies from a slot machine, on a jumbotron and playing cards.
 Nav becomes small in size and raps atop a card table with poker chips scattered around him, while Lil Baby, also shrunk down in size, raps on top of a stack of chips.
-The clip also features a cameo from Canadian singer The Weeknd, who is seen laughing with Nav as they play blackjack.
+The clip also features a cameo from fellow Canadian singer and XO label boss The Weeknd, who is seen laughing with Nav as they play blackjack.